arnesson/cordova-plugin-firebase/README.md

 **NOTE: This will only work on physical devices with a SIM card (not iOS Simulator or Android Emulator)**

 In response to your request, you'll receive a verification ID which you can use in conjunction with the verification code to sign the user in.

-On iOS and some Android devices, the user will receive and SMS containing the verification code which they must manually enter into your app.
+On iOS and most Android devices, the user will receive an SMS containing a verification code which they must manually enter into your app.
+This can be used, along with the accompanying verification ID, to sign the user in or link the user account to an existing Firebase user account.

-Some Android devices support "instant verfication", in which case an SMS will not be send and you will be returned the verification code along with the verification ID.
+Some Android devices support "instant verification", in which case an SMS will not be sent.
-In this case, the user doesn't need to do anything in order for you to sign them in.
+In this case, the user doesn't need to do anything in order for you to sign them in and you don't need to provide any additional credentials in order to sign the user in or link the user account to an existing Firebase user account.

 **Parameters**:
 - {function} success - callback function to pass {object} credentials to as an argument